belle2/basf2/analysis/doc/VariableManagerOutput.rst

 Writes out Variables to a structured `ROOT`_ TTree.
 For each **event** an entry is written into the Tree containing one array (for each Particle in the ParticleList) for each Variable.

-.. seealso:: More information for working event-wise is given in the section about `EventBased`.
+.. seealso:: More information for working event-wise is given in the section about :doc:`EventBased`.

 VariablesToHistogram
 --------------------